By CHRIS GORDON

 Rugby began in Goulburn, NSW in 1872 - on Monday July 22nd 1872 to be precise, when a meeting was held at Payten's Commercial Hotel in Goulburn to form the Goulburn Rugby Club.
 The driving force behind the club's formation was Valentine Blomfield Riley, a Bowral born former Sydney University player and captain who had moved to Goulburn in 1872 to open a surveying company with his father.
-It was Riley who called the meeting to found the club, took on the position of secretary and then spread the gospel of rugby throughout the Southern Tablelands and Monaro regions through his travels in his role as a surveyor.
+It was Riley who called the meeting to found the club, took on the position of secretary and then spread the gospel of rugby throughout the Southern Tablelands and Monaro regions.

 Goulburn was the first country rugby club to be founded in Australia and remains the oldest country club in Australia to this day.
 In 1874 it joined Australia's original rugby body, the Southern Rugby Union, and teams from the various Sydney clubs frequently travelled to Goulburn to play or welcomed Goulburn as visitors to play them.
 In 1882, fleet-footed Goulburn winger Stuart H Belcher became the first ever country based player to play in the NSW side.
 His first match was against Queensland and he celebrated his selection with a try.